andreimuntean/GreatUniHack2015/README.md

-# HackNotts2015
+# HiDare
-The backend of our HackNotts 2015 application.
+The backend of our GreatUniHack 2015 application.